Veykril/tlborm/src/macros/minutiae/metavar-and-expansion.md

 As such, it is important in general that you write macro rules from most-specific to least-specific.

-To defend against future syntax changes altering the interpretation of macro input, `macro_rules!` restricts what can follow various captures.
+To defend against future syntax changes altering the interpretation of macro input, `macro_rules!` restricts what can follow various metavariables.
 The complete list, as of Rust 1.47 is as follows:

 * `stmt` and `expr`: `=>` `,` `;`
 * `pat`: `=>` `,` `=` `|` `if` `in`